albertoalcolea/flacut/README.md

 flacut
 ======

-Automated system for cutting up and tagging of flac files
+Automated system for cutting up and tagging ".flac" files